Select data table subsets based on multiple spatial criteria

 Reverses the sense of the test for each of the criteria specified:

-g will pass records inside the cells with z equal zero of the grid mask in -G.
+g - pass records inside the cells with z equal zero of the grid mask in -G.

 Pass all records whose location is within dist of any of the line segments in the ASCII multiple-segment file linefile.
 If dist is zero then we will scan each sub-header in the linefile for an embedded -Ddist setting that sets each line’s individual distance value.
 Distances are Cartesian and in user units; specify -fg to indicate spherical distances append a distance unit (see Units).
 Alternatively, if -R and -J are used then geographic coordinates are projected to map coordinates (in cm, inch, m, or points, as determined by PROJ_LENGTH_UNIT) before Cartesian distances are compared to dist.
 Append +p to ensure only points whose orthogonal projections onto the nearest line-segment fall within the segments endpoints [Default considers points “beyond” the line’s endpoints.